The Morning Show anchor, investigative reporter

 Jennifer's father is from Mandarin and she spent much of her childhood growing up on the Southside.
 Jennifer attended Jacksonville Country Day School and continued on to Episcopal High School.

-Jennifer played varsity volleyball, basketball and rowing crew during her years at Episcopal.
+Jennifer played varsity volleyball, basketball and was a member of the crew team during her years at Episcopal.
 She served as captain of the volleyball and basketball teams.

 After graduating from Boston University's School of Journalism and studying in Paris and Buenos Aires, Jennifer returned home to be closer to her family.